 Why does this matter?
-Because this violence could be happening to your neighbor, your sister, your mother, your daughter or your co-worker.
+This violence could be happening to your neighbor, your sister, your mother, your daughter or your co-worker.
 This abuse could be happening to you.
-And abuse doesn’t get better.
-Only worse.
+Abuse doesn’t get better; it usually only gets worse.
 The abuse and violence will escalate.

 The National Coalition Against Domestic Violence describes domestic violence as an “epidemic affecting individuals in every community, regardless of age, economic status, race, religion, nationality or educational background.”
 Domestic violence knows no boundaries.
 I know this for a fact.
 I am a white, college-educated engineer.
 I am fiercely independent and successful in my career.
 The thought that one day I could be a victim of domestic violence was the furthest from my mind.
 As I have shared my story with more and more friends, neighbors and colleagues, I have met many other survivors from all walks of life.